India election 2024: What you need to know

 Any Indian citizen above the age of 18 and registered in the country’s electoral records with a valid voter card can vote in the election.

-The government also allows postal ballots for those working in essential services such as healthcare, journalists covering the elections and bureaucrats who are on polling duty.
+The government also allows postal ballots for those working in essential services such as healthcare workers, journalists covering the elections, and bureaucrats who are on polling duty.

-This year, for the first time, the postal ballot facility has been extended to those aged 85 and above.
+In 2024, for the first time, the postal ballot facility has been extended to those aged 85 and above.

 Indian nationals residing abroad can also vote, but only after enrolling themselves into the electoral records and being physically present in their respective constituencies on the day of polling.